No matter what part of the year it is… we’re always looking forward to barbecue season!

 If you happen to have a good-sized porch, you’re already set for the summer kitchen of your dreams!

 Putting your grill island under a porch (or a lanai!) is a great option.
-Do your best to position your new area near the edge so that cooking smells aren’t trapped.
+Do your best to position your new cooking area near the edge so that cooking smells aren’t trapped.

 A pergola is designed to add shade to your space, but it does not provide complete coverage.
 Rather, they are structures with a roof covered in slanted bars.